 Roger M. Perlmutter, M.D., Ph.D., was elected to the board of directors in December 2000.
 Dr. Perlmutter is Executive Vice President, Research and Development, of Amgen, Inc., a position he has held since January 2001.
 Prior to joining Amgen, Dr. Perlmutter was Executive Vice President, Worldwide Basic Research and Preclinical Development, Merck Research Laboratories, a division of Merck & Co., Inc., a position he held since August 1999.
 He joined Merck in February 1997 as Senior Vice President, Merck Research Laboratories, from February 1997 to December 1998 and as Executive Vice President from February 1999 to July 1999.
-Prior to joining Merck, Dr. Perlmutter was a professor in the Department of Immunology, Biochemistry and Medicine at the University of Washington from January 1991 to January 1997 and served as chairman of the Department of Immunology at the University of Washington from May 1989 to January 1997.
+Prior to joining Merck, Dr. Perlmutter was a professor in the Departments of Immunology, Biochemistry and Medicine at the University of Washington from January 1991 to January 1997 and served as chairman of the Department of Immunology at the University of Washington from May 1989 to January 1997.
 He also was an Investigator at the Howard Hughes Medical Institute from October 1991 to January 1997.
 Dr Perlmutter has been a member of the board of directors of The Irvington Institute for Immunological Research since 1997 and of the Institute for Systems Biology since 1999.
-He also serves as President of the Merck Genome Research Institute, a position he has held since March 2000.
 Dr. Perlmutter is licensed to practice medicine in the State of California and the State of Washington.
-He was graduated from Reed College in 1973 and received his M.D. and Ph.D. from Washington University, St. Louis, Missouri in 1979.
+He was graduated from Reed College in 1973 and received his M.D. and Ph.D. degrees from Washington University, St. Louis, Missouri in 1979.